 Must’ve paid top dollar for this piece of work.
 Exen heightens his awareness once more for what will no doubt be an epic, as hellfire rains down from above on all sides of the manor.

 Flames engulf the air around them as booming missile strikes rain in the front and back yards.
 Exen hears the sound of a blade being drawn.
-Steel cuts down through the flames as he rises to block with a shield over his arm.
+Long steel cuts down through the flames as Exen rises to block with a laser-shield now shading his arm with its crimson glow.
 Cloak raises the blade once more, and strikes down again and again upon Exen.
 He blocks and dodges, dancing like the flames.
-In the back and forth, Exen does not fight back.
+In the back and forth, Exen does not strike back with any attacks of his own.
 He opts for positioning.
 He two-steps across the roof while locked in the struggle between blade and laser-shield, narrowly avoiding decapitation again and again.
 Admittedly, this guy is skilled.
 Unfortunately for him I don’t play fair.

 The blade strikes down onto the shield, locking the two warriors into a prolonged stare down.
 Sweat streams down their faces; the inferno encircles their pupils.
 Cloak presses the sword closer to Exen’s face, “why don’t you fight back?!”